ChristianHesels/home-server/README.md

 To configure a Raspberry Pi as RaspAP and using NordVPN on it follow this steps: https://vpn-expert.info/vpn-router-raspberry-pi-raspap-and-nordvpn-wi-fi-hotspot-access-point/

-Also it is important to have docker and docker-compose installed on the Raspberry Pi.
+Also it is important to have postgresql installed and configured.

 ### Prerequisites